-The investment universe consists of the securities making up the indices: Companies of the GICS Healthcare sector having a market capitalisation strictly above or equal to €50 million.
+Theinvestment universe is made up of securities rated by the management company using its proprietary model for the healthcare sector and having a market capitalisation strictly greater than or equal to €50 million.

 It is analysed using socially responsible investment (SRI) criteria, in order to identify the companies with the best practices in terms of sustainable development.